marciorasf/docker-fundamentals/README.md

 ### Docker Client

-Docker Client is the way that users usually communicate with the Docker Engine.
+Docker Client serves as an interface to enable the communication between the users and the Docker Engine.

+When you enter some command like **docker container ls**, this command is received by the Docker Client so it can be passed to the Docker Daemon.

 ### Docker Daemon

 The Docker Daemon is responsible to listen for Docker Client requests and based on them, manage Docker objects such as images, containers, networks and volumes.

-### Registry
+### Docker Registry

-A Docker registry stores Docker images.
+A **Docker Registry** stores Docker images.
 The default registry used with Docker is the Docker Hub, which is a kind of GitHub for Docker images.
+But you can use private services too, like the AWS ECR or the Google Cloud Container Registry.

 ---